zelisinho/anypoint-examples/http-oauth-provider/README.md

 #### protectedAuthcodeFlow

 The flow starts with an [HTTP inbound endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) that listens at *http://localhost:8082/resources*.
-All requests must pass through Oauth validate operation.
+All requests must pass through OAuth validate operation.
 To simulate a protected resource, a simple map representing a payroll, is [set as a payload](http://www.mulesoft.org/documentation/display/current/Set+Payload+Transformer+Reference).
 Finally, the payload is [transformed to a JSON format](http://www.mulesoft.org/documentation/display/current/Transformers).

 #### redirectFlow